Matrimony: Sacrament of Life-giving Oneness

 Congratulations on your engagement!
 We rejoice that you are interested in celebrating your marriage in the Catholic Church, and that you are eager to make God and the Catholic faith an important part of your relationship.

 Our marriage preparation program is designed to offer you resources and guidelines for the reverent and dignified celebration of the Rite of Matrimony as practiced by the Church.
+Download our Guide to Marriage Preparation to better understand our procedure and guidelines.

 We encourage couples to start the process at least one (1) year before the desired date of the wedding.
 Schedule an initial meeting with a parish priest by contacting the parish office.